FazleRabbbiferdaus172/OdooAIde/README.md

-# React + Vite + CRXJS
+# OdooAIde

-This template helps you quickly start developing Chrome extensions with React and Vite.
-It includes the CRXJS Vite plugin for seamless Chrome extension development.
+This a chrome extension for odoo.

 ## Features